pambrose/ktorio.github.io/servers/features/routing.md

 ```

 #### Parameters
-Path can also contain _parameters_ that match specific path segment and capture its value into `parameters` properties
+A path can also contain _parameters_ that match specific path segment and capture its value into the `parameters` properties
 of an application call:

 ```kotlin